-The Cultural Memory strand is about memory as placing, cultural connection and creation.
+The Cultural Memory strand is about memory as placing, remembrance, cultural connection, recreation, performance and rewriting as a creative act.
 It is led by Professor Juliet Simpson FRSA, FRHistS.

-Comprising art historians, historians, specialists in literature and languages, visual and material cultures, visual artists and curators, key research interests include:
+Comprising art historians, cultural historians, specialists in visual and material cultures, photography and spatial cultures, literature and languages, digital humanities, and visual artists and curators, our key research interests include:

-- Corpora and culture – new knowledge of how linguistic patterns and diversity communicate and shape collective language acts and memory
+- Corpora, Culture and Coding – new perspectives on how linguistic patterns and diversity shape and communicate collective language acts and memory

 For research enquiries, please email firstname.lastname@example.org